wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 The support team will also help you answer all questions related to the multi-tenant node upgrade and necessary reconfiguration.

-## Step 2: Follow standard procedure
+## Step 2: Follow standard upgrade procedure

 Standard procedures are the ones for: